 These are a type of insurance that protects a business from any wrongdoing on the part of an employee.
 They are often used to cover things such as theft and property damage, but there are different types of fidelity bonds that also cover things such as embezzlement and fraud from higher-ranking employees within a major company.

-How to get a fidelity bond?
 NFP Surety is your 1-stop shop for all your fidelity bond coverage needs!
-We bond in all states, and our application process is simple and easy.
+We can help in all states, and our application process is simple and easy.
 We are the experts that can align you with the correct fidelity bond requirements, and fidelity bond coverage.
-You’ll love our bonding process…we’re sure of it!
+You’ll love our easy process…we’re sure of it!
 Call us today at (800) 863-3210 or APPLY NOW!
-Continue reading to learn about what is a fidelity bond.

-Even though fidelity bonds are referred to as “bonds,” they are different from surety bonds.
-While a surety bond is purchased by a business to protect its clients, a fidelity protects the business itself.
-Fidelity bonds protect businesses from a loss of company monies or property from employees who intend the company to sustain a loss and obtain an improper financial benefit for themselves or another party.
+Even though they are referred to as “bonds,” they are different from surety bonds.
+While a surety is purchased by a business to protect its clients, a fidelity protects the business itself.
+They protect businesses from a loss of company monies or property from employees who intend the company to sustain a loss and obtain an improper financial benefit for themselves or another party.